-Over on a site called “Genius” I’ve made a few replies to some other peoples’ comments on an old story: “Mysterious ’08 Turkey Pipeline Blast Opened New Cyberwar”
+Over on a website called Genius I’ve made a few replies to some other peoples’ comments on an old story:

-Genius offers the sort of experience where you have to believe a ton of pop-up scripts is a real improvement over plain text threads.
-Perhaps I don’t understand properly the value of markups and votes.
-So I’m re-posting my comments here in a more traditional text thread format, rather than using sticky-notes hovering over a story, not least of all because it’s easier for me to read and reference later.
+So I’m re-posting my comments here in a more traditional text thread format, dropping the sticky-notes hovering over a story… not least of all because this is just easier for me to read and reference later.

 But seriously if I have to click on every paragraph of text just to read it…something more innovative might be in order, more than highlights and replies.
 Let me know using the “non-genius boxes” (comment section) below if you have any thoughts on a platform you prefer.